isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 A visitor who does not have any of the above may be refused boarding by the airline.

-#### 39. Can visitors use the ATP to transit/transfer through Singapore?
+#### 40. Can visitors use the ATP to transit/transfer through Singapore?

 No, the ATP is for visitors who intend to enter Singapore and is not applicable for transfer/transit passengers.
 At this point in time, travellers will only be able to transfer through Singapore Changi Airport if they are travelling with an airline whose transfer routes have been approved by the Civil Aviation Authority of Singapore (CAAS).
 Travellers should confirm with their airline on their eligibility to transfer.

-Note that the flights between Hong Kong and Singapore, which are designated by Singapore Government and Hong Kong Government, are not open to travellers intending transit or transfer through Singapore on their way to and from Hong Kong.
+Note that the flights between Hong Kong and Singapore, that have been designated by Singapore Government and Hong Kong Government under the ATB, are not open to travellers intending transit or transfer through Singapore on their way to and from Hong Kong.
 Such travellers can only take non-designated flights.

 #### 40. Do visitors, who are travelling from Hong Kong to transit / transfer through Singapore, need to take a pre-departure COVID-19 PCR test within 72 hours before departing from Hong Kong?

 There is no need, but visitors are advised to check with their airline that the transfer route that they are taking has been approved by the Civil Aviation Authority of Singapore (CAAS).

-Note that the flights between Hong Kong and Singapore, which are designated by Singapore Government and Hong Kong Government, are not open to travellers intending transit or transfer through Singapore on their way to and from Hong Kong.
+Note that the flights between Hong Kong and Singapore, that have been designated by Singapore Government and Hong Kong Government under the ATB, are not open to travellers intending transit or transfer through Singapore on their way to and from Hong Kong.
 Such travellers can only take the flights that are not designated.

 -----

 <sup>1</sup> Short-term visitors refer to business or general travellers who are not Singapore Citizens, Singapore Permanent Residents or Singapore Long-Term Pass Holders.

 Singapore Citizens, Singapore Permanent Residents and Singapore Long-Term Pass Holders travelling to Singapore are not required to apply for an ATP.
-However, Long-Term Pass holders (including those who have been granted In-Principle Approval for Long-Term Pass)    will continue to require prior approval from the relevant Singapore Government agencies before entering Singapore.
+However, Long-Term Pass holders will continue to require prior approval from the relevant Singapore Government agencies before entering Singapore.